 “Every project, program and training we implement we do for women and girls to inspire them to use their knowledge of human basic rights as a point of reference for all our actions in operating in Senegal.
 We want women and girls no longer to be secondary in development activities concerning their mental and physical growth.
 I want them to be more directly engaged in their country, and for them to be respected in all matters which has been historically stunted in male ruled societies in Africa.
 When we serve humanity we serve ourselves”

-Princess Abigail Du Bois, Treasurer
+Princess Abigail Du Bois, Secretary –Board Member

 A graduate of Fortis College, Abigail Du Bois is Treasurer and brings to the table of QSV organization a garden of treasures of strengths including resources, creativity, detailed oriented experience and providing motivational leadership and analytical expertise.
 Her knowledge of cash management, debt performing tasks, effective solid understanding financial control and budgeting landed her Manager assistant at Quiznos while still in her teens.
 Ms Du Bois manages all the organization’s internal communications and keep track of board meeting dates, meeting agendas and board of actions.
 Currently a Manager and Supervisor Pharmacy Technician at Walgreen’s Abigail, was born in the big apple of New York City and received her initial education studying demographics and poverty in particular groups in relationships to people in it using mathematical data for providing problem solving solutions in high school.
 As a child growing up and aspiring to become a doctor she is pursuing a Pharmaceutical degree which can effectively implement health solutions and provide medical services to impoverished citizens in the motherland of Africa and residing in the Metro DC capital lands her in the most auspicious spot for advanced training.
 In her spare time Abigail enjoys music, writing, hair design and her precious cat pal Layla.

-Mohamadou serves a multi-tasked role of Sourcer, Recruiter and Recruiter Coordinator and has accumulated valuable knowledge of hiring requirements and information at his disposal while working in various jobs in Senegal’s bustling city of Dakar alongside colleagues in supportive roles mentioned above.
+Mouhamadou serves a multi-tasked role of Sourcer, Recruiter and Recruiter Coordinator and has accumulated valuable knowledge of hiring requirements and information at his disposal while working in various jobs in Senegal’s bustling city of Dakar alongside colleagues in supportive roles mentioned above.
 Recognizing talent to initially volunteer for QSV organization brand, he exemplifies a role model of fine Ambassadorship and has been a initial loyal advocate to QSV humanitarian services since a youth in his native village of Kaolack where QSV was founded.
 Mustafa speaks and reads fluently french, English, Arabic, Pular and his native Wolof lanquage and interprets for potential candidates seeking to benefit others in the QSV culture and sources candidates externally and negotiates hiring terms.
 Mouhamadou is currently pursuing a masters in Policy Making at ISDB Institute in Senegal’s capital Dakar, and loves to travel, negotiate sales, research and shares a interest of knowledge in spiritual disciplines.